Rin111124/Fastfood-WEB/FE/README.md

 # QuickBite Frontend

 Vite + React SPA for the FatFood platform.
-The UI now mirrors a modern admin/staff dashboard experience (inspired by DashStack) and consumes JSON APIs exposed by `../FatFood`.
+The UI mirrors a modern admin/staff dashboard and consumes the JSON APIs exposed by `../FatFood`.

 ## Getting started